karolholda/Excel-for-Data-Analysis/Coffee Shop Project/README.md

 ## 📊 Project Overview

-This project focuses on analyzing sales data for the fictional restaurant **Savory Bites** in 2023.
-The dataset was sourced from **Kaggle**, a well-known platform for open datasets, which provides free access to a variety of data for analysis and projects.
-However, the dataset required significant preprocessing to make it usable, as there were multiple issues with missing values and inconsistent formats, particularly in the dates and payment methods.
+This project focuses on analyzing sales data for a coffee shop between 2019 and 2022.
+The goal was to extract actionable insights to better understand customer behavior, optimize product offerings, and improve operational efficiency.
+The dataset required extensive preprocessing, including handling duplicates, standardizing date formats, and ensuring data integrity for meaningful analysis.

 ### Key Objectives:
-- **Identify the best-selling products** to maximize profits.
+- **Identify the top 5 most loyal customers** their purchasing behavior.
-- **Analyze sales trends by month** to plan inventory and staffing.
+- **Analyze sales distribution by country** to understand regional preferences.
-- **Understand customer purchase behavior**, including payment methods and times of purchase.
-- **Forecast sales and profits** to guide future business decisions.

 ## 📅 Data Overview